dspeterson/dory/doc/dev_info.md

 Although this is a bit less elegant than the previous implementation, the benefits of tools such as debug mode can be great when tracking down problems.
-Therefore please avoid code such as the first version of `foo()` when making changes to Bruce.
+Therefore please avoid code such as the first version of `foo()` when making changes to Dory.

 ### Contributing Code

-Information on contributing to Bruce is provided [here](../CONTRIBUTING.md).
+Information on contributing to Dory is provided [here](../CONTRIBUTING.md).

-Information on getting help with Bruce is provided [here](../README.md#getting-help).
+Information on getting help with Dory is provided [here](../README.md#getting-help).

 -----